 With an M.S. in Range Management from the University of California, Berkeley, and a B.S. in Environmental Studies from Principia College, Craig Anderson bolsters his love of nature with a robust academic background.
 He has worked in numerous fields outdoors, starting as a Field Science Instructor with the Yosemite Institute before becoming an outdoor programs director and guide with several camps and programs.
 Today, Craig oversees Land Partners Through Stewardship as the Executive Director, responsible for managing and conserving thousands of acres of parks, acquiring new conservation lands, developing recreation programs, and promoting conservation efforts throughout his community.
 The Bay Nature Magazine awarded Craig the Local Hero award for Conservation in 2014, two years after which he received the Nonprofit Leadership Award from the North Bay Business Journal.

 Joe C. Yelderman Jr. is a hydrogeologist with 40+ years of experience.
-He is a member of the Geological Society of America and the National Groundwater Association as well as a registered professional geologist in Texas (PG #2941).
-He has a broad background with degrees in geology and environmental studies.
-His Ph.D. is from the University of Wisconsin at Madison where he studied hydrogeology and water in environmental planning.
+Along with his title as a registered, professional geologist in the state of Texas (PG #2941), he is a member of both the Geological Society of America and the National Groundwater Association.
+After studying hydrogeology and water in environmental planning at the University of Wisconsin-Madison, he has his Ph.D.and a broad background with degrees in geology and environmental studies.
 He is currently a hydrology professor at Baylor University where he teaches in the Geology and Environmental Science departments while actively participating as a faculty member in the Center for Reservoir and Aquatic Sciences Research.
 He currently serves as the Director of the Institute of Ecological, Earth and Environmental Sciences and as Director of the Baylor Wastewater Research Program.
 Before becoming a professor at Baylor University, Dr. Joe (his familiar title at Baylor) worked in mining, local governments, and consulting.
-He is also a member of the National Audubon Society and an avid birder (“amateur ornithologist” in his own words).
+He is also a member of the National Audubon Society and an avid birder (“amateur ornithologist,” in his own words).
 He has international experience with projects in Mexico, Costa Rica, and Uganda.
-His passion is finding creative solutions to water management problems using natural processes.
+His passion is finding creative solutions to water management problems through using natural processes.